G-Two/subarulink/README.md

 # subarulink
-A python package for interacting with [Subaru STARLINK](https://www.subaru.com/owners/starlink/safety-security.html) remote vehicle services to obtain information about a vehicle as well as actuate exposed features such as locks, horn, lights and remote start.
-This package requires an active subscription to Subaru's STARLINK service, which is currently only available in the United States and Canada.
+A python package for interacting with MySubaru Connected Services (formerly known as Subaru STARLINK) to obtain information about a vehicle as well as actuate exposed features such as locks, horn, lights and remote start.
+This package requires an active subscription to MySubaru Connected Services, which is currently only available in the United States and Canada.

 This package was developed primarily for enabling [Home Assistant](https://www.home-assistant.io/) integration, however it may also be used for standalone applications.
 A basic python console application is included as an example.

-This package supports Subaru STARLINK equipped vehicles with active service plans.
+This package supports MySubaru Connected Services equipped vehicles with active service plans.
 A [MySubaru](https://www.mysubaru.com) account must be setup prior to using this package.
 The features available will depend on the model year and type of service plan (Safety Plus or Safety/Security Plus).

 | Model Year   | Safety Plus | Security Plus |